Fyramiz/activation-restore/README.md

 A: This script does not provide or generate activation files.
 You must obtain valid files for your specific device and iOS version through your own means.

 **Q: What iOS versions are supported?**
 A: The script targets the file paths used by iOS 15–16 ramdisk environments via palera1n.
 Paths such as `/var/mobile/Library/FairPlay` and the system container layout may differ on other versions.
+(AI hallucination, i found nothing about this online.)

 **Q: Can I run this on macOS?**
 A: Yes.
 Install `sshpass` via Homebrew (`brew install sshpass`) and ensure `iproxy` is available through libimobiledevice.
 Everything else is standard shell.